“We really don’t care what others think of what we buy. But of course, we hope that we are buying good art.”

 I certainly think so, afterall we just opened a web shop… but honestly, I personally only buy works from artists that I have physically seen.
-There was a certain hesitation of artists and gallerists to sell art online.
-They seem to prefer it the traditional way but this seems to be changing fast!
+There is still a certain hesitation from artists and gallerists to sell art online.
+They seem to prefer to sell in the more traditional way, but this is definitely changing fast!

 Is there an artist you have an eye on right now?

 An artist I really like is Jenny Michel.
-The big collage piece in the kitchen is from her.
-It has discolored slightly because of the sunlight but I asked the artist before hanging it and she didn't mind in the slightest.
+The big collage piece in the kitchen is by her.
+It has discolored slightly because of the sunlight but I asked the artist before hanging it and she didn’t mind in the slightest.
 The effect is actually rather good.
-Her work is so intelligent and often very beautiful and elaborate, but also tells you something.
-We like Sven Johne and Adrian Sauer very much too who are both represented by Klemms.
+Her work is so intelligent—it is beautiful and elaborate, but also tells you something.
+We like Sven Johne and Adrian Sauer very much too, who are both represented by Klemms gallery in Berlin.

 Did you ever buy an artwork by an artist you didn’t know?